 Each month members have the opportunity to vote for the next book of the month take a look at the previous months for a short synopsis, information about the author and member reviews....

-Congratulations to the 5 Reading Room members who have won a copy of Small Great Things by Jodi Picoult, December’s lucky winners were:
+Congratulations to the 5 Reading Room members who have won a copy of The Chemist by Stephenie Meyer.

 Take a look at the monthly book synopsis and learn about the author.
 Does one of these books take your fancy, we would love to here your thoughts.....